RayHightower/rayhightower.github.octo-broken/source/_posts/2013-11-30-specialized-knowledge-and-the-courage-to-execute.markdown

 comments: true
 categories: [ Business, Education ]
 ---
 Teenagers are a tough audience.
-If you've ever spoken to a youth group, you know the challenge: Speak about something important without putting the youth to sleep.
+If you have ever spoken to a youth group, you know the challenge: Speak about something important without putting the youth to sleep.
 Tall order.

 ###Three Stories
 Boy Scout [Troop 534 "Hey!"](http://troop534.org) asked me to speak at the Troop’s annual reunion breakfast this year.
 I approached them with three stories centered around the theme of _Specialized Knowledge and the Courage to Execute_.
 What a boring title!
 But the three stories appealed to the group.
 Here’s a summary of the first story: